Showing posts sorted by relevance for query uninvited. Sort by date Show all posts

 User Interface

-For example, to inspect an object you would click it and then choose the examine button.
-Dead easy.
+For example, to inspect an object, you would click it and then choose the examine button.
 The game employs this simple method of instruction throughout, but more "complex" actions like walking through a closed door require multiple commands: ie first opening it before attempting to walk through a closed door.
-Duh, obvious right?

-Items you find can easily be carried in your inventory by drag & drop plus their contents can be sorted in order.
+Items you find can be easily carried (and sorted) in your inventory by drag & drop.
 The other window is for Exits - all of the possible ways to leave the current location.
-Being GEM'ish means we easily begin playing thanks to a functional and intuitive design but that efficiency comes at a price, ie I'm glad my ST has a Blitter!
+Being GEM'ish means we easily begin playing thanks to a functional and intuitive design, but that comes at a price, ie I'm glad my ST has a Blitter!

-Additionally, you can double-click on most things for a default option.
+Additionally, you can double-click most items to select the default option.
 Like the closed doors: double-click once to open it and again to walk through.
-The same goes for the Exits window, double-clicking in that is nifty.
+The same goes for the window exits.

 The more observant may have noticed the "Self" button?
-Well, that's rarely used if I'm honest, but it may involve something that you need to do - such as drink a potion.
-Additionally, this is also another way in which the game shows its good sense of humour, try using the axe on yourself (save first).
+Well, that's rarely used if I'm honest, but it may involve something that you need to do, such as drink a potion.
+This is another way the game shows its good sense of humour: try using the axe on yourself (save first).
 I love this freedom and the potential to be daft!!

-Wanting to escape the oncoming storm, we head into the mansion for shelter.
+Wanting to escape the oncoming storm, we head for shelter.
 Oh, and two more screenshots...

 The first room is a little weird, especially with that giant pentagram on the floor!